What Does The Amplitude Of A Wave Effect

 Protecting Against Excessive Amplitude

 While increasing amplitude can enhance performance, it’s equally important to protect against excessive amplitude.
-Overly high amplitudes can damage equipment or cause harm to people.
-For example, excessively loud sounds can damage hearing, and high-intensity electromagnetic radiation can damage tissue.
-To protect against excessive amplitude, use limiters or compressors that automatically reduce the amplitude when it exceeds a certain threshold.
-Also, ensure that equipment is properly shielded and that people are wearing appropriate protective gear.
+Practically speaking, for example, excessively loud sounds can damage hearing, and high-intensity electromagnetic radiation can damage tissue.
+That said, to protect against excessive amplitude, use limiters or compressors that automatically reduce the amplitude when it exceeds a certain threshold.
+Consider this: overly high amplitudes can damage equipment or cause harm to people.
+Also, make sure equipment is properly shielded and that people are wearing appropriate protective gear.

 Real-World Examples